23W-GBAC/Fisayo_Adedoyin_Blog/README.md

 # Socio-cultural And Enviromental Effects On Healthy Living In Nigeria .

-My name is Fisayo, I am fron Nigeria.
+My name is Fisayo, I am from Nigeria.
 In this blog, I would like to write about Socio-cultural And Enviromental Factors That Affect Healthy Living In Nigeria

 Healthy living is one of the most precious gift from God.
 As the general saying goes, health is wealth.